 He said nothing.
 Ditto Lucky.
 The Major allowed himself a slow, satisfied grin.
 Lucky, grinning likewise, turned slowly back to his shot, as the Major, still grinning went out the door.

 A swift clashing of gears, and the frenzied roar of the Major's roadster.
-A streak of gray and black-(Continued on page 20)

-passing at last within a hundred yards of the reservation fence.
+A streak of gray and blackpassing at last within a hundred yards of the reservation fence.